 Founded in 2014, the Black Central European Studies Network (BCESN) is a network of historians spread across four different time zones and located on two different continents.

-Jeff is a Lecturer in German History in the School of European Languages, Culture & Society at University College London, UK.
-His research and teaching interests include colonialism, the Black Diaspora in Germany, race and popular culture in the 19th century, and the history of toys.
-He also administers the website.
+Jeff is Associate Professor of German History in the School of European Languages, Culture & Society at University College London, UK.
+He is the author of Raising Germans in the Age of Empire, 1871-1914, and his research and teaching interests include colonialism, the Black Diaspora in Germany, race and popular culture in the 19th century, and the history of toys.

 Robbie is a Reader in History at Sheffield Hallam University, UK.
-His research and teaching interests include the history of the Black Diaspora in Germany, European colonialism, and constructions of race in pre-1945 Europe.
+He is the author, with Eve Rosenhaft, of Black Germany, and his research and teaching interests include the history of the Black Diaspora in Germany, European colonialism, and constructions of race in pre-1945 Europe.

-Tiffany is an Assistant Professor of 20th-Century European Women’s and Gender History at the University of New Mexico, USA, where she specializes in the histories of post-1945 Germany, the African diaspora, gender and sexuality, and emotions.
+Tiffany is an Associate Professor of 20th-Century European Women’s and Gender History at the University of New Mexico, USA, where she specializes in the histories of post-1945 Germany, the African diaspora, gender and sexuality, and emotions.
 She is the Co-Chair of the Black Diaspora Studies Network at the German Studies Association, the Network Editor for H-Emotions, an Advisory Board Member and a Network Editor for H-Black Europe, and a Network Member of the Young Scholars Network Black Diaspora and Germany.
-She is currently working on her manuscript which analyzes the Black German movement of the 1980s and 1990s.
+She is the author of Mobilizing Black Germans, which analyzes the Black German movement of the 1980s and 1990s.

 Philipp Khabo Koepsell